 The tickets sold by Low-cost Carriers are mostly non-refundable and non-changeable.
 In case of cancellations and changes, don’t expect any refunds.
 The most you will receive is a credit voucher for future travel.
 Buy a ticket on a budget airline only if you are convinced that you are going to catch that flight.
 Opt for a more flexible option on a full-service airline, if you are not 100% sure about your trip.
 If the airline delays, cancels or re-routes the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
 Basically, even if it’s the fault of the airlines, you are left to fend for yourselves.
 Moreover, they follow very strict timelines.
 If you are even slightly late for check-in or boarding, your ticket will be forfeited and you won’t be eligible for any refund or credit.

 6).
 Destination/Departure Airports

 Nowadays, it is common practice to have multiple terminals.
 The main terminal is dedicated to full-service airlines, and the other caters to budget airlines.
-The low-cost carrier terminals may be having fewer amenities, minimum passenger services, limited parking space, and may be further off the city.
+The low-cost carrier terminals may have fewer amenities, minimum passenger services, limited parking space, and may be further off the city.
 All this adds up to the cost.
 Many cities have two airports and budget airlines are always assigned a secondary airport.
 You might depart/arrive at an airport that is in the middle of nowhere with no public transport or airport shuttle service.
-For example, most Low-cost carriers fly to and from Gatwick airport, London, and not the main Heathrow Airport.
+For example, most Low-cost carriers fly to and from Gatwick Airport, London, and not the main Heathrow Airport.
 It is difficult and expensive to reach Gatwick Airport.
 Check the cost and frequency/availability of public transport from these secondary airports before making your reservations.